 - Allow to set for 1 hr or more.
 Then remove, pull fudge up and out of the tin and slice into pieces.

-- Note 2 This is one standard tin of sweetened condensed milk.
+- Note 2 - Sweetened condensed milk: This is one standard tin of sweetened condensed milk.
 It is thick and sticks to the tin, so use a spoon to scrap it all out into the heat proof jug.

-- Note 5 We use the overhang from the slice tin as this helps us pull the fudge up and out of the tin.
+- Note 5 - Overhang of paper: We use the overhang from the slice tin as this helps us pull the fudge up and out of the tin.
 Allow 1-2cm.

 - Note regarding portion sizes: I cut the one big square into 4 smaller even squares, then I cut those into 9 squares each.
 This method results in 36 even, small 1-2 bite sizes of fudge.